Getting Started with Workspace ONE Experience Management

 Finally, the Omnissa Intelligence tenant must be licensed for Experience Management before the option to set up is visible in the console.
 Contact your Sales representative to understand your current licensing.

-Telemetry Overview
+Telemetry overview

 Once Experience Management is enabled in the Omnissa Intelligence console, agents on devices begin to collect additional telemetry from devices and apps and transmit the data to Intelligence.
 See the Experience Management Data Definitions documentation for more details.